 Factor 3: This factor corresponds to the highest level of business relevance and refers to an employee who has BOTH a high degree of seniority AND a direct influence on the turnover in the core business.

 Average Vacancy Days

 Vacancy days for open positions are frequently underestimated by HR managers and recruiters.
 For this reason, the following section provides an overview of the vacancy days for various positions.
-These numbers can be used as references in the Vacancy Cost Calculator below.
+These numbers can be used as references in the Vacancy Cost Calculator above.